Communication-Efficient Byzantine-Robust Federated Conformal Prediction via Partial Model Sharing: Byzantine-Robust FCP via Partial Sharing

-In this section, we present PRISM-FCP, an efficient FCP framework that is resilient to Byzantine attacks at both the training and calibration phases.
+In this section, we present PRISM-FCP, an efficient FCP framework that mitigates Byzantine attacks in both the training and calibration phases.
 The key insight is that the partial model sharing mechanism~\cite{lari2024analyzing}, which is originally designed for communication efficiency, also attenuates Byzantine perturbations during training.
 This, in turn, improves downstream calibration robustness by making benign score distributions more concentrated and hence easier to separate from outliers.